MCAT 1-Month Study Plan

 • MCAT Flashcards: Prep for the MCAT on the go with 1,000 essential flashcards to help you master the material and increase your MCAT score.

 • Take a Class: If you’re daunted by the idea of studying completely on your own, as well as the challenge of making a complete study schedule, consider taking a class such as Kaplan’s MCAT Prep.
-If the idea of studying for the MCAT on your own is stressful, consider taking an MCAT prep class such as Live Online, On Demand, In Person, or Premium—all teach you the strategies and skills you’ll need to score high on the MCAT.
+If the idea of studying for the MCAT on your own is stressful, consider taking an MCAT prep class such as Live Online, On Demand, In Person, or 515+ MCAT Course—all teach you the strategies and skills you’ll need to score high on the MCAT.
 The courses’ study plans will help you decide what to study, when to take practice tests, and how to perform your best on test day.
 Students who put in the work with Kaplan raise their score by 15 points on average.*

 Animated bell curve showing that Kaplan can help increase your MCAT score by 15 points.